 Local government plays a key role in creating the environment for communities to prosper and enjoy improved health and wellbeing.

-Since 2013, councils have been required to prepare a four-year municipal health and wellbeing plan or include health and wellbeing matters in their council plans.
+The Health and Wellbeing Act requires councils to prepare a four-year municipal health and wellbeing plan or include health and wellbeing matters in their council plans.

 The MAV has prepared a presentation (PowerPoint - 3.88MB) for councillors and executives on the background and requirements for municipal health and wellbeing planning.